Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 The 2026 Clinical Guide

-Acne is the 8th most prevalent disease in the world — and the most misunderstood.
+Acne is one of the most prevalent skin diseases in the world — and one of the most misunderstood.
 Most treatments address one driver.
 There are four.
-Here's what's actually happening in your skin, why the standard treatment path is increasingly failing, and what a comprehensive plant-based approach looks like in 2026.
+Here's what's actually happening in your skin, what the resistance data really shows, and what a comprehensive plant-based approach looks like in 2026.

 - What acne actually is — the 4-driver model